Medicare, Social Security & Long Term Care

 The Illinois Alliance for Retired Americans (IARA) is our partner on issues of importance to seniors.
 For more information and about getting involved, go to their website at www.illinoisretiredamericans.org

 The website includes:

 - Up-to-date information about national and local news

 - A newsletter

 Protecting Social Security

 Citizen Action/Illinois will work to protect Social Security for all generations.
-Congress must not deal with the federal deficit by cutting Social Security because doing so will be removing a vital lifeline and throwing millions of people into an uncertain and unsecure future.
-Social Security is there not only for retired Americans but it is also provides benefits to young workers and their families if they become disabled and it provides benefits to the survivors of deceased workers, including their children.
+Congress must not deal with the federal deficit by cutting Social Security because doing so will be removing a vital lifeline and throwing millions of people into an uncertain and insecure future.
+Social Security is there not only for retired Americans, but it also pays benefits to young workers and their families if they become disabled.
+Social Security provides benefits to the survivors of deceased workers, including their children.
 About one in six Americans (51.9 million) receives a Social Security benefit and 37 percent of them are not retired workers.